MadhanAbbineni/Azure-etl-adf-adls-pipeline/README.md

 Understanding the purpose of Bronze/Silver/Gold layers

 **Next Steps**
 Transform Bronze data to Silver using Azure Databricks (PySpark) Build Gold aggregates for analytics
 Query curated data using Azure Synapse Analytics Extend the pipeline with orchestration and scheduling

+**Lets Connect**
+If you’re also learning Azure Data Engineering, feel free to explore..